Ouassel/Chess_Heuristics/README.md

 # Chess with heuristics
  We have three players in `src`.
 Each player use one of the flowing algorithms.
+Those players are not good for example they do not distinguish between start, middle and end of the game.

 # Algorithms used:
   - Random algorithm.